juytter/normalize-oldies.css/README.md

 - **abbr[title]**.
 To normalize old *and* modern browsers, *normalize-oldies.css*  set `<abbr>` to : `border-bottom: 1px solid dotted;`No other style has been overwritten.
 - **When IE was the king.** All spaces normalization between Internet Explorer 6 and 7 (normalize.css v.1.0.0) were not kept.
-- **Support oldies?** In 2018, around 0.4% of 4 billions internet users still use Internet Explorer 10-.
+-  **Stats** In 2018, around 0.4% of 4 billions internet users still use Internet Explorer 10-.

 ## Contribute